yaegassy/coc-intelephense/README.md

 - `Add PHPDoc for '...'`
 - and more...
   - Other code actions provided by the intelephehse language server

+## [Experimental] Inlay Hints (Client Base)

+"Inlay Hints" does not work with "Vim8" due to `coc.nvim` specifications.

+- `inlineParametersInlayHintsFeature`
+  - By default, this feature is disabled
+  - Set `"intelephense.client.disableInlayHints"` to `false` to use the feature.

 ## TIPS